Browse Tutorials

 </Dept>

-It converts the rowset that is result of the query execution, into an XML document.
-This mode provides more control over the format of the XML means in which format you want xml you need to define that format in select query.
+It converts the rowset which is the result of the query execution, into an XML document.
+This mode provides more control over the format of the XML, which means in which format you want xml you need to define that format in a select query.

 SELECT